Licensing and regulations for events and fundraising activities

 The first step you need to take is to contact the Highway Events Team at the Council to find out if it is feasible for your road to be closed.
 Some roads are essential access routes for the emergency services and cannot be closed.
 If a nearby street is to be closed on the same day, the Council may not allow your street to close as well.

-If it is feasible, you then need to find out if the majority of the people who live in the street you want to close are happy for you to do so, and that no one has any strong objections.
+If it is feasible, you then need to find out if the majority of the people who live in the street are happy for it to be closed, and that no one has any strong objections.
 To do this you will need to take a petition door-to-door and get people to sign their names against their house number.
 The council’s guidance is that it is desirable to get a good majority of residents to sign.

 You will need to plan: